isabella232/advertising-cloud.en/help/dsp/inventory/simple-deal-create.md

 1. Enter the [deal settings](simple-deal-settings.md):

-   1. In the [!UICONTROL Select Ad Source] section, specify information about the publisher and ad type, and then click **[!UICONTROL Next]**.
+   1. In the [!UICONTROL Select Ad Source] section, specify information about the publisher, advertiser and campaign, and ad type, and then click **[!UICONTROL Next]**.

-   1. In the [!UICONTROL Select Ad(s)] section, specify the ad:
+   1. In the [!UICONTROL Select Ad(s)] section, specify an ad to use as a proxy in DSP:

        1. Do either of the following:

-         * For existing ads, select the ads.
+         * For existing ads, select the ads to use.

-         * For new ads, create the new [first-party ad](/help/dsp/campaign-management/ads/ad-create.md) or [third-party ad](/help/dsp/campaign-management/ads/ad-create-third-party.md).
+         * For new ads, create a proxy [first-party ad](/help/dsp/campaign-management/ads/ad-create.md) or [third-party ad](/help/dsp/campaign-management/ads/ad-create-third-party.md).

+       >[!NOTE]
+       > DSP won't actually serve the ads you specify.
+The publisher will serve the ad.

        1. Click **[!UICONTROL Next]**.